yiqing-xia/AutoTransfer_From_Excel_To_Word/README.md

 # AutoTransfer from excel to word, specifically for multiple poster abstracts.

-Want an arranged abstract-formatted word file but stored all information in excel file?
+Want an arranged abstract-formatted word file but stored all the information in an excel file?
 Don't worry!
 This script iteratively auto-transfers the poster information that stored in Excel files into an abstract-formatted Word file, with customisable font sizes, styles, and layouts.

 An example illustration as follows: